LSandovalCyber/active-directory-lab/README.md

 ## 🎯 Objectives

-* Build a multi-machine virtual lab environment
+* Build a fully functional Active Directory domain environment
-* Configure static IP addressing
+* Configure static IP addressing and DNS resolution
+* Join a Windows 10 client machine to the domain
+* Validate domain authentication using Active Directory credentials
+* Establish a foundation for centralized logging and security monitoring
 * Establish network communication between systems
 * Prepare the environment for Active Directory deployment and security testing